+<One paragraph statement defining the aims of the VRC which also briefly describes the background and maturity of the VRC.>

-The VRC (hereafter referred to as “VRC”) aims to ..A summary of VRC is attached as Annex 2.
+The VRC (hereafter referred to as “VRC”) aims to …

+A summary of VRC is attached as Annex 2.

+<List any institutions that are common to both parties>

-Institutions common to both projects are ...
+Institutions common to both EGI.eu and VRC are ...

 Article 1: Purpose

-The purpose of this Memorandum of Understanding (MOU) is to define a framework of collaboration between EGI.eu and VRC (hereafter also referred to as “the Party” or the “Parties”).
+The purpose of this Memorandum of Understanding (MOU) is to define a framework for collaboration between EGI.eu and VRC (hereafter also referred to as “the Party” or the “Parties”).

-The Parties recognise, by this MOU, the opening of a wider and longer-term cooperation in activities which will bring visible benefits.
+The Parties recognise that through this MOU the opening of a wider and longer-term cooperation activities will bring significant benefits to both parties.

 Article 2: Definitions